YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    ZC[ONTINUE][:tvexpr]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * Because ZCONTINUE changes the flow of execution away from control of the principal device back to the current routine, it is usually the final command on a line; however, if it is not, because the ZCONTINUE has no argument, at least two (2) spaces must follow the command to separate it from the next command on the line.
 * If the process is not in Direct Mode, ZCONTINUE has no effect.

-For more information, refer to Chapter 4: “Operating and Debugging in Direct Mode”.
+For more information, refer to `Chapter 4: “Operating and Debugging in Direct Mode” <https://docs.yottadb.com/ProgrammersGuide/opdebug.html>`_.

 -----------------------